emilyf99ComputerBuildsAndRepairs/Overheating-Laptop-Repair/README.md

-# Overheating-Laptop-Repair
+# Overheating Laptop Repair
-Repair of a laptop that was bluescreening and turning itself off during use
+Repair of a laptop that was bluescreening and turning itself off during use.

 ![Laptop-View](https://github.com/EmilyF99/Overheating-Laptop-Repair/blob/main/240816012_1559881667866439_6519475277379717953_n.jpg?raw=true)